purine/purine2/README.md

 - #### catch ####

   > contains the header file of CATCH testing system.
 It is the unit test framework used in Purine.
+There are not much unit testing in this code.
+Since the core math functions are based on cudnn and caffe, it should be no problem.
+(Though during development I did file a bug report to cudnn, now it is fixed in cudnn v2 rc3)

 - #### dispatch ####

   > contains definitions of graph, node, op, blob etc. blob wraps tensor, op wraps operation.
-Different from Purine1, there is no standalone dispatcher, the dispatching code is inside blob, op and graph.
+Different from Purine version 1, there is no standalone dispatcher, the dispatching code is inside blob, op and graph.
 Construction of a graph can be done by connecting blobs and ops.
 The resulting Graph is self-dispatchable.
 By calling graph.run().